-As we review here, the conceptualization of DRR multiple benefits has thus been largely qualitative.
+As will be reviewed briefly in this background paper, the conceptualization of DRR multiple benefits has thus been largely qualitative.
 One of the most widely adopted framings, 'Triple Dividends' (Tanner et al. 2015), presents a series of narratives in which DRR investment not only protects but also fosters growth and other societal welfare.
 However, it falls short of providing formal theoretical underpinnings and methods for quantifying such multiple benefits.